Kirkwood Club Handbook

 • Advisors of the group (or the Student Life office if the advisor is not interested) must be an administrator of the account and/or given the login information to access the account if needed.

-Fundraising or collecting money to support activities is an important function for nearly all clubs and organizations.
-There are a handful of guidelines that will help you through this process to make sure things are being done the right way.
-All fundraising activities must be approved prior to promotion or hosting the fundraising activity.
+All fundraising activities must be approved prior to promotion or hosting the fundraising activity through the Activity Request Form or Event Activity Request Form.
 Fundraisers cannot support individual students unless defined through the student scholarship process (working with Student Life and the Kirkwood Foundation) and laid out in the club or organization constitution.
 Failure to abide by these guidelines can result in suspension of club or organization status.
 Here are a few areas related to fundraising that will help guide you through this process:

 • Sales: Members of student groups directing or participating in the sale must be currently registered for classes or be employed by the college.
 This includes bake sales, T-shirt fundraisers, or any other time a product or service is being exchanged for money.

 • Food Sales: Food sales, or bake sales, are some of the most common fundraisers for groups on campus.
 No item that needs to be temperature controlled may be sold without prior approval from Student Life.
 This includes cold items like cheesecake, and warm items like pizza or walking tacos.
 Commonly sold items that are acceptable include cookies, brownies, popcorn, pretzels, doughnuts, and candy.
+Some items will need to be purchased through the Café due to our catering policies.

 • Solicitations: If a club or organization wishes to solicit donations of any kind from businesses in the community, they need prior approval from the Student Life office and the Kirkwood Foundation.
 Contact Student Life with any questions; they can also help with the process of approval from the Foundation.